 East MCD launches 50 water-sprinkling and sucker machines to fight dust pollution

-East MCD launches 50 water-sprinkling and sucker machines to fight dust pollutioncities Updated: Oct 16, 2019 21:50 IST
+The East Delhi Municipal Corporation (EDMC) had commissioned these machines that were purchased with funds allocated under the Urban Development Ministry’s Swachh Bharat Mission.delhi Updated: Oct 16, 2019 23:21 IST

 In a move to reduce pollution levels, Member of Parliament (MP) and Delhi BJP chief Manoj Tiwari and East Delhi MP Gautam Gambhir on Wednesday flagged off 40 water-sprinkling tankers, and two super-sucker, six suction-cum-jetting and four auto-mounted litter-picker machines.